XYLxiria/SEO-Analyzer-AI/README.md

 >- You must change the line of directory on main.py (whatever version) to directories of yours, it will provide the AI from local
 >- If you want still use spaCy, then you can install it, but the main source I use en-core-web-sm

-Please see changelog.txt in English or Indonesian, it may not be very complete as the pulls were done simultaneously (the developers only save and always debug in local mode).
-Feel free to use as the code and releases are under the MIT License.
+Please see changelog.txt in English or Indonesian, it may not be very complete as the pulls were done simultaneously (I only save and always debug in local mode).
+Feel free to use as the code releases under the MIT License.

 If you want to straight to app release, you can download from link below here :